kotope/aio_energy_management/README.md

 ```

 ## Service utility
 AIO Energy Management integration provides a service utility to be used alongside with other components.
-For now it only supports to clear cached cheapest hours data.
+It supports to clear cached cheapest hours data and reloading integration confguration.

 Service utility is provided automatically with the integration and does not need separate configuration.